s1t5/mail-archiver/README.md

 - Consider implementing HTTPS with a reverse proxy in production
 - Regular backups of the PostgreSQL database recommended

-## 📝 How To - Mailbox migration
-It is also possible to migrate a mailbox to another target mailbox, for example when changing mail provider.
-The following steps are planned for this
-1. add the source account under the accounts
-2. synchronisation of the source account
-3. adding the target account
-4. synchronisation of the possibly still empty target account
-5. select ‘Copy All Emails to Another Mailbox’ in the details under the accounts for the source account
-6. select the target account and the target folder in this account and start the migration.
-If there is a large amount of emails to be moved, this is carried out as a background task.
-The status and progress of this can be viewed in the Jobs tab.
-7. after the successful transfer, set the source account to ‘Disabled’ under the accounts so that it is no longer archived in future.

 ## 📋 Technical Details